 Spend two weeks this summer at Wake Forest University discovering

 how to change the way you learn, the way you think, and the way you lead.
 Wake Forest professors will teach you to explore complex issues and cultivate your potential to develop effective solutions.
 Engage in hands-on learning and inspiring conversations with like-minded peers.
 Sharpen your critical writing and research skills.
-Throughout the program, students will work in small project groups to design a community action plan that addresses a real-world need.
+Throughout the program, students will explore complex issues with opportunities to develop effective solutions to problems.

 Dates: July 9th – 21st, 2017

 Eligibility: Rising juniors and seniors in high school and rising freshmen in college